-Some people describe it as a form of custard.
-It is not really a custard, though, because custard is a term best reserved for something with eggs in it (though versions of Blancmange in the 1600s did have eggs.)
+Some people describe blancmange as a form of custard.
+It is not really a custard, though, because custard is a term best reserved for something with eggs in it (though some versions of blancmange in the 1600s did have eggs), and custards are softer.

-Blancmange is closer actually a stiffer version of those creamy desserts that North Americans call a pudding.
+Blancmange is closer actually to a stiffer version of those creamy desserts that North Americans call a pudding.
 It wiggles just like jellies.
-The texture makes some people gag, because it can be slithery.
+The more thickener, the stiffer the pudding.
+Some people say that the texture makes them gag, because it can be slithery.

 It is usually sweetened with sugar, flavoured with vanilla and poured hot in a mould where it is allowed to set to have a nice shape, then turned out to serve.
 It can be garnished with berries, chopped fruits, or sweet sauces.
 It can also be made in individual serving dishes.